johnerichumphries/simulateFactors/README.md

 simulateFactors
 ===============

-simulates a factor model in R for debugging and testing factor models.
+Simulates a factor model in R for debugging and testing factor models.

 This package has a single function which generates random simulated data from a system of equations.